 or (b) be selected for grammar school education by the Kent Age 11 assessment administered through the Local Authority coordinated scheme.

 Girls with a statement of special educational need/education (SSEN) or an education health care plan (EHCP), who meet the entry requirements, will be admitted.
-The number of intended admissions for the year commencing September 2017 will be 180 at age 11.
+The number of intended admissions for the year commencing September 2022 will be 180 at age 11.

 For places in Year 7, details of the appeals process will normally be sent out by the LA with the offer letters.
 Please ensure that appeals are headed with the school name and address and are returned to the Clerk to the Independent Appeals Panel, c/o The Folkestone School for Girls, Coolinge Lane, Folkestone, Kent, CT20 3RB.
 The closing date on the appeal application form must be adhered to.
 If you are in any doubt about the appeals process, please contact the school for further information.

 Where successful applications exceed the number of places available, the following criteria will be applied, in the order as written.
-In such circumstances, no guarantee of a place can be made.
+In such circumstances, no guarantee of a place can be made:

-In line with the re-allocation process as determined by the coordinated Admissions Scheme, eligible students who have requested a place will be assigned to a waiting list.
+In line with the re-allocation process, as determined by the coordinated Admissions Scheme, eligible students who have requested a place will be assigned to a waiting list.

 Application for entry should be in line with the child’s normal age group.
 No provision will be made for any student to repeat an academic year, except in exceptional circumstances.

-The school participates in the Kent Online Application Scheme and all applicants are required to submit an online application which can be accessed from the website: www.kentchoices4u.com.
+The school participates in the Kent Online Application Scheme; applicants may submit an online application that can be accessed from the website: www.kentchoices4u.com.
 We also use our own paper application form.

-The admission number for external candidates will be 25, but this figure may be exceeded in the event that this and the number of internal students transferring into Year 12 is less than the overall figure for the year group which is 180.
+The admission number for external candidates will be 25, but this figure may be exceeded in the event that this and the number of internal students transferring into Year 12 is less than the overall figure for the year group, which is 180.

 Any applicant refused a place in the Sixth Form is entitled to make an appeal to an independent appeal panel, whether the student is already attending the school or is an external candidate.
 Appeals may be lodged by the parent, by the student or both.

-After a place has been offered the school reserves the right to withdraw the place in the following circumstances:
+After a place has been offered, the school reserves the right to withdraw the place in the following circumstances: